k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_AI_Installation_V9.x.md

     - Region
     - IPv4 range

-Keep the default values for the rest of the parameters.
+Keep the default values for the remaining parameters.

 ### GKE
 1. Open GCP console